PHISHING AND SMISHING

 Identity theft continues to evolve with the latest tactic called “Smishing.”
 Although the name might sound a bit silly, it’s anything but.
 Smishing is a scam involving SMS text messaging.

-How it works: Thieves pose as financial institutions, attempt to trick mobile phone users into sending personal information through text messages.
+How it works: Thieves pose as a financial institution attempting to trick mobile phone users into sending personal information through text messages or by calling a bogus phone number.

 How to protect yourself: if you receive a message you believe is a smishing scam, DO NOT click the links or call the numbers.
 Immediately delete the message from your phone.